PBJ Nursing Home Staffing Dashboard

 About the PBJ Dashboard

-Staffing data is a key indicator of nursing home quality, revealing how much care residents receive and what resources facilities commit.
+Staffing data is a key indicator of nursing home quality, showing how much care residents receive and how facilities staff that care.
 Yet most public data shows only the latest quarter, offering a narrow and incomplete view.
-PBJ320 stitches together nine years of federal CMS staffing files—billions of data points from Payroll-Based Journal (PBJ) submissions—into interactive visualizations, so you can see how staffing has changed over time and bring data-driven context to what's happening inside 15,000+ U.S. nursing homes.
+PBJ320 stitches together federal CMS staffing data since 2017 into interactive visualizations, so you can see how staffing has changed over time and put current conditions in context across 15,000+ U.S. nursing homes.
+PBJ320 also connects that staffing history with public ownership data to show who is associated with each facility.

 Who it helps